greatcyan/bi-analytics-handbook/README.md

 Those experiences gave me both a strong analytical foundation and the perspective of a **business user**—understanding how data and charts connects to strategy and decision-making.

 That combination helped me transition into **data and business intelligence**.
-Today, I specialize in **Power BI**, focusing not only on building dashboards but also on **data processing and ETL**, ensuring the data is clean, reliable, and delivers real business value.
+Today, I specialize in **Power BI**, focusing not only on building dashboards but also on **data processing, data modeling and ETL**, ensuring the data is clean, reliable, and delivers real business value.

 Outside of work, I enjoy **journaling** to capture ideas that come to me during the day, and I make sure to spend quality time with my family.

-Looking ahead, my goal is to **inspire other professionals to see the power of data**.
+My goal is to **inspire other professionals to see the power of data**.
 I believe **data is the new oil**—it fuels innovation, efficiency, and smarter decisions.
 I want to continue growing in this field and use my success as a way to encourage others to embrace data as a driver of transformation.

+## Projects Delivered

+At D&E, I design Power BI dashboards and semantic models that bring together data from over 100 projects across drafting, engineering, construction, and project management.
+I handle ETL from on-prem shared drives using Dataflows Gen1—since the company is mid-sized, this fits perfectly—while also leveraging Power Automate and SharePoint for workflow automation.
+I use DAX to generate weekly KPI summaries for management reporting.
+I also build paginated reports in SSRS and Power BI Report Builder for Dynamics 365, supporting health and safety, bidding, and revenue forecasting.
+On top of that, I’ve helped teams that utilized Microsoft Fabric for energy performance and monitoring reports for clients.

+---

+At Lexmark, I worked closely with finance stakeholders to gather business requirements and turn them into actionable BI solutions.
+I led multiple reporting projects, delivering dashboards for revenue, cost, OPEX, cost center analysis, extended warranty amortization, and worldwide expense bridging.
+These helped finance leaders track performance, forecast, and make informed decisions.
+I also ensured data accuracy and governance, and continuously improved the BI solutions as business needs evolved.
+(There is a one month onboarding so I was able to slowly grasping the role of a Finance Business Analyst.
+They hired me for technical.)

+---

+At AvantGuard, I initially worked with internal reporting, building dashboards to monitor users, machines, and devices across applications like Halopsa, NinjaOne, and Cove.
+Later, I moved on to client-facing BI projects, where I built semantic models and automated financial reporting, replacing manual spreadsheets.
+This reduced manual effort, improved accuracy and scalability, and gave clients clearer insights into their operations and finances. (do not mention the client; its confidential)

+---

+At Moderno Plant X, I built dashboards to monitor operational metrics like OEE in near real time, helping operations teams identify issues quickly and improve overall performance.

+---
+At Excigence, I built a Python application to manage electronics test procedures and scripts for semiconductor device production.
+It uses Pandas and Matplotlib to automatically analyze the test data, generate summarized logs, and create reports after each run, which really helped make the testing process faster and more accurate.

+Earlier in my career, I worked as a Senior Board Repair Specialist, supporting automated test equipment (Teradyne) for electronics production.
+I analyzed repair and failure data to identify recurring issues and improve processes, using problem-solving and troubleshooting techniques.
+I also used diagnostic tools that applied statistical analysis, including Process Capability Index, to detect micro-variances and subtle differences in test results.
+Additionally, I built Excel-based tracking systems to monitor performance, which gave me a strong foundation in data analysis that I now apply in BI and analytics.